log-esh-bug/cust_malloc_withthread/README.md

-This is my own Custom Memory allocator and dellacator (Free) This uses Thread(Pthread) to combine the free chunks in the background
+Hey this is logesh .
+I just wanted to edit the file